Design work at Autodesk: Autodesk Infraworks

 About this sketch I sketched this to help myself understand the steps in the conceptual design phase of infrastructure design—what our software targeted.

 Fun Fact This scenario was based loosely off a real-life proposal to find a location for the first Starbucks in Waltham, MA.
-(Sadly, the chosen intersection was already a huge headache at rush hour, so the public spoke out against it and the plans were scrapped.)
-Still, it was cool to find a real-life example of these situations a half-mile from our office!
+It was cool that there was a real-world example a half-mile from our office!

 These images are my initial brainstorming efforts (including whiteboarded "storyboards"), trying to compile the necessary data into a plausible workflow.

-About My Team I ultimately joined the Roads and Highways team, focusing on the intersection design process.
-I attended daily scrums with fellow designers in New Hampshire and Guemligen, Switzerland, and nightly scrums several times a week with Team Crux, the Shanghai-based development team building out the intersection functionality.
-(I was the only team member in the US—a conscious decision by my managers, due to my prior experience in Japan—and this led to some creative split-shift scheduling to collaborate with everybody to the best of my ability.)
+About My Team I ultimately joined the Roads and Highways team, focusing on designing road intersections.
+My initial team was located in New Hampshire and Guemligen, Switzerland; I then joined a Shanghai-based scrum team.
+(I was the only team member in the US—a conscious decision by my managers, due to my prior experience in Japan.
+It involved a split-schedule, working with my US/European colleagues by day and my Chinese colleagues by night.)

-Visualizing all the permutations/combinations of intersections that we had to support, and starting to think about roundabouts.
-(The "plunk it down" quote was from an intersection design SME I interviewed.)
+Visualizing all the combinations of intersections, and starting to think about roundabouts. ("Plunk it down" was a quote from an intersection design SME I interviewed.)

-The Object Card Infraworks (at that time) employed what we called the "object card"—contextual controls based on what part of the UI a user has selected.
-Beyond just encapsulating all these road variations in our own subspecialties, it was a real challenge finding a way to "unify" the object card across the radically different controls for different aspects of infrastructure design (drainage vs. roadway, for example).
+The Object Card This was a floating control menu whose contents changed based on what was selected.
+It was a real challenge finding a way to "unify" the object card across all the different aspects of infrastructure design (drainage vs. roadway, for example).